Published April 15, 2013 By the Foundation

 A breast cancer diagnosis is frustrating for many reasons.
 No one can tell you what causes it.
 I looked at all kinds of statistics and research, but even those could not reveal how and why I was diagnosed.
 I fit a few of the risk factors such as having my first baby at a later age, being female over 50 and overweight, and having taken hormone replacement therapy (HRT) for menopause symptoms.
 Then there were the things I had done right: breast fed for many years, avoided alcohol, and had regular mammograms.
 The latter action is what caught my cancer while it was early and small, most likely saving me a lot more anxiety and very unpleasant treatments.

-Then I stumbled across the Dr. Susan Love Foundation for Breast Cancer Research’s Love/Avon Army of Women and enrolled right away, making sure to share this fantastic program with my friends and family, too.
+Then I stumbled across the Dr. Susan Love Foundation for Breast Cancer Research’s Love/Avon Love Research Army and enrolled right away, making sure to share this fantastic program with my friends and family, too.
 In November of last year, one proposed study really hit a nerve with me – the Bacterial and Viral Diversity Study It proposed that, like cervical and some other cancers, perhaps breast cancer starts with bacteria or viruses.
 Hot dang, here was a study I was sure was on the right track!

 I applied to be a participant in this exciting study and was accepted.
 Even though the research site was in California and I live in Arizona, the distance to travel seemed small compared to the impact my participation could have on ending this disease.
 The staff at the Dr. Susan Love Foundation for Breast Cancer Research was friendly, supportive, appreciative, knowledgeable, and professional.
 Participating in a study like this made me feel that my fight against breast cancer was going to be productive in a way that walking for the cure had never made me feel.